Retail React App

 |Run a bundlesize test.|

-The unit tests are included alongside each of the page components in their respective directories, and the end-to-end tests are found in the
+The unit tests are included alongside each of the page components in their respective directories.

 To start the unit tests, run the following command in your terminal: